elastic/kibana/rfcs/text/0011_global_search.md

 This follows the same patterns we have used for other Core APIs: Observables subscriptions, etc.

-This should be taught using the same channels we've leveraged for other Kibana Platform APIs, API documentation mostly.
+This should be taught using the same channels we've leveraged for other Kibana Platform APIs, API documentation and example plugins.

 # Unresolved questions